 Related Article : Tax Planning For Beginners: 3 Key Principles Explained

 The Income Tax Act, 1961 under various sections provides us the opportunity to plan our investment.
 Thus, you can claim various exemptions and deductions against the quantum of your tax liabilities.
-Now let us discuss a few of the most common tax planning tools with you which will assist you in optimizing your home loans.
+Now let us discuss a few of the most common tax planning tools with you which will assist you in optimizing your home loan.

 Tax benefit on home loans

 The deduction for repayment of principal amount on home loans can be claimed under Section 80C of the Income Tax Act, 1961 up to ₹ 1,50,000.
-While the interest paid on home loans can be claimed under Section 24 of the Income Tax Act, 1961 up to ₹ 2,00,000.
-Also, an additional deduction of₹50,000 for interest on home loans can be claimed.
+While the interest paid on home loan can be claimed under Section 24 of the Income Tax Act, 1961 up to ₹ 2,00,000.
+Also, an additional deduction of₹50,000 for interest on home loan can be claimed.
 First-time buyers can claim this additional deduction under Section 80EE of the Income Tax Act, 1961.